Meet The Team

 If you’re heading to France and don’t want to ship your own bike out (whether for Le Loop or any other holiday or cycling event) FBR will sort you out.

 On Your Bike is our favourite bike shop for everything!
 Not only are they the most efficient, friendly bike shop in London, but they also offer discounts to Le Loop cyclists on kit, services and bike fits.
 They handle all of our bike pick ups and drop offs in London and get rave reviews every year from the cyclists who make the most of their offers.
 They’re the only place in London for reliable road bike hire so check them out if you have friends visiting who you’d like to take out for a ride.
 Once you’re a signed up rider, you can find out more about their offers in the Rider Zone.

 We share the same way of thinking: offering fantastic cycling trips with the best possible support, while supporting a great cause.
-Marmot Tours has chosen The William Wates Memorial Trust to be their charity of the year.
+We were particularly chuffed when Marmot Tours chose The William Wates Memorial Trust to be their charity of the year in 2016 and 2017.
 Several Loopers (and Tour de Forcers in earlier days) have ridden with Marmot Tours and rave about their experience.

 For over a decade, James and Cathy at Marmot Tours have been helping cyclists achieve their goals in Europe’s most famous mountains.
 Whether in the French Pyrenees, Alps, Corsica, Dolomites or Spanish Picos – whether you are a Novice or Expert – Marmot Tours are there to make it real, make it fun, and make your cycling holiday the best it can be.

 Liz and Phil are the brains and beauty behind Velo Vixen, who not only sell gorgeous cycling kit for women, but champion women and cycling in every way possible.
 They’ve been friends & partners with us since the beginning and Phil has even ridden all 21 stages with us.
 They also sell particularly nice pants!!